CarlosLF/P5_Vehicle_Detection/README.md

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier

-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* In addition, we have applied a color transform and append binned color features, to the HOG feature vector.

-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+* The feature vector is normalized  and a randomized selection for training and testing is performed.

-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* A sliding-window technique is implemented, and the trained classifier is used to search for vehicles in images.

-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* The pipline is run on a video stream (we start with the test_video.mp4 and later implement on full project_video.mp4), and a heat map of recurring detections is created frame by frame to reject outliers and follow detected vehicles.

-* Estimate a bounding box for vehicles detected.
+* A bounding box is estimated for vehicles detected.

 [//]: # (Image References)
 [image1]: ./examples/car.png